JianKai-Lee/DNA-tape-for-data-writing/Aligning/README.md

 ## `1. block_replacement`

-`block_replacement.sh` filters and cleans raw nanopore FASTQ reads, **retaining only sequences that satisfy the project’s coding rules**.
+`block_replacement.sh` filters and cleans raw nanopore FASTQ reads, **retaining only sequences that satisfy the designed coding rules**.
 It automatically

 * detects **odd/even structural blocks** and the **payload** in every read;